 Favorites / Favority

 Brief lists of philosophical, musical, literary, artistic, and movie favorites

 Our family in photographs / Naše rodina ve fotografii

 Official U.S. Navy photo, USS AMERICA CV-66, 1982

 Greetings from the Indian Ocean, ca. April 1983

 Applebee’s Restaurant, Ann Arbor MI, March 23, 2010: left to right: Jan, Julie, Chung, Marina

 U.S. Naval Academy Foundation Reception, Navy-Marine Corps Stadium Dining Facility, Annapolis MD, June 30, 2014: Marina, Chung, Jan, Julie

-Navy Recruiting Station, Troy MI, just after I swore Marina in to the U.S. Navy, February 17, 2015: Jan, Marina, Chung.
+Navy Recruiting Station, Troy MI, I swear Marina in to the U.S. Navy the first time, pre-high school graduation for early enlistment benefits, February 17, 2015.
 As a former Navy officer, I could do that.

 Now we're a Navy family: a proud and happy Dad and both daughters!
 I never imagined they'd be interested!